 - Known as: Blue Whale.

 - Estimated numbers left in the wild: 10,000 to 25,000.

-Blue whales are baleen whales, meaning that they filter seawater through huge, slatted plates in their mouth, known as baleen.
-Large amounts of water are taken in and then squeezed out forcefully through the gaps in the baleen by the whale’s tongue.
+Blue whales filter seawater through massive, slatted plates in their mouths, known as baleen.
+Large amounts of water are taken in and then squeezed out forcefully through the gaps in the baleen by their tongue.

-This allows these massive creatures to harvest vast numbers of tiny animals called krill, similar to shrimp, which make up most of their diet.
-One adult whale needs around 3.6 tonnes of krill each day.
-A blue whale’s mouth can hold 90 tonnes of water, and its tongue alone weighs 2.7 tonnes.
+It allows these massive creatures to harvest vast numbers of tiny animals called krill, similar to shrimp, which make up most of their diet.
+One adult whale has a feeding ability of around 3.6 tonnes of krill daily.
+A whale’s mouth can hold 90 tonnes of water, and its tongue weighs 2.7 tonnes.

 See Related: Three-Letter Animals You’ve Probably Never Heard Of

-Blue whales are found throughout the world’s oceans.
-Most are concentrated in specific areas today, including the North Atlantic, the eastern North Pacific, the Indian Ocean, and the Antarctic Ocean.
-Blue whales can only live in deep oceanic areas, preferring the cold regions where krill are abundant except in breeding season when they move closer to the equator.
+Most blue whales are concentrated in most oceans, including the North Atlantic Ocean, the Eastern North Pacific, the Indian Ocean, and the Antarctic Ocean.
+Blue whales can only live in deep oceanic areas, preferring cold regions with abundant krill, except during breeding season, when they migrate closer to the equator.